phstc/phstc.github.com/_posts/2013-10-07-automate-multiple-servers-startup.md

 ---
 layout: post
-title: "Automate multiple servers startup"
+title: Automate multiple servers startup
-tags: [Foreman, Tmuxinator]
 ---
-{% include JB/setup %}

 So, do you need to startup multiple servers or services to start your development environment?
 I do!